rMiccolis/HyperKube/doc/usage.md

     ```

     Where "$load_balancer_dns_name", "$mongo_root_username" and "$mongo_root_password" have to be provided inside main_config.yaml.
+    With this method you don't have to provide any file as parameter to generate_hyperv_vms.ps1, just fill those variables inside the main_config.yaml.
     Example:

+    ```yaml
-    - install_mongodb: 'true'
+        install_mongodb: 'true'
-    - mongo_root_username: 'your_mongodb_username'
+        mongo_root_username: 'your_mongodb_username'
-    - mongo_root_password: 'your_mongodb_password'
+        mongo_root_password: 'your_mongodb_password'
+    ```

 2. With a custom mongodb_values.yaml

+   1. Provide inside main_config.yaml just the following:

+    ```yaml
+        install_mongodb: 'true'
+    ```

-   1. provide it to the generate_hyperv_vms.ps1 with the parameter "-mongodb_values_file_path" with the path to the file:
+   2. Provide mongodb_values.yaml to generate_hyperv_vms.ps1 with the parameter "-mongodb_values_file_path" with the path to the file:

     ```powershell
     powershell.exe -noprofile -executionpolicy bypass -file "E:\path\to\generate_hyperv_vms.ps1" -main_config_file_path "E:\\path\to\main_config.yaml" -apps_config_file_path "E:\\path\to\apps_config.yaml" -mongodb_values_file_path "E:\\path\to\mongodb_values.yaml"
     ```

-    You can get info on how to configure this file at the Bitnami helm [chart](https://artifacthub.io/packages/helm/bitnami/mongodb)
+    You can get info on how to configure this file at the [Bitnami helm chart](https://artifacthub.io/packages/helm/bitnami/mongodb)
-   2. Provide inside main_config.yaml the following:
+   3. if you have to perform additional setup to make the configuration work, provide a file named "mongodb_setup.sh" to this script with the parameter "-mongodb_setup_file_path" which will skip the application of files inside ./kubernetes/mongodb/ folder.
+Provide inside main_config.yaml the following:
         - install_mongodb: 'true'
-   3. if you have to perform additional setup to make the configuration work, provide a file named "mongodb_setup.sh" to this script with: the parameter "-mongodb_setup_file_path" which will skip the application of files inside ./kubernetes/mongodb/ folder.
-Provide inside main_config.yaml the following:
         - custom_mongodb_setup: 'true'
         After "mongodb_setup.sh" execution, the process will install mongodb bitnami helm chart with "mongodb_values.yaml" file configuration at "/home/$USER/mongodb_values.yaml"
-    Example:

-    Script execution:
+    Example of script execution:

     ```powershell
     powershell.exe -noprofile -executionpolicy bypass -file "E:\path\to\generate_hyperv_vms.ps1" -main_config_file_path "E:\\path\to\main_config.yaml" -apps_config_file_path "E:\\path\to\apps_config.yaml" -mongodb_values_file_path "E:\\path\to\mongodb_values.yaml" -mongodb_setup_file_path "E:\\path\to\mongodb_setup.sh"